Isn’t once enough?

 That was the first of May 2015.
 The last week of May I started having strange pains in my abdomen.
 They felt like menstrual cramps, even though I’d had a total hysterectomy years ago.
-By the first of June, they suddenly got worse so I went to the ER, thinking it might be appendicitis.
+After a week, they suddenly got worse so I went to the ER, thinking it might be appendicitis.
 The doctor ordered a CT scan of my abdomen.

 While waiting for the results, I wondered if I could heal from an appendectomy in a week’s time so I could still accompany my husband on a business trip.
 After his conference, we’d planned to see both our sons and their families.
 Our newest grandchild was only three months old, and I’d only seen him once.

 The ER doctor and the nurse walked into the room with serious faces.
 “All the lymph nodes in your abdomen are enlarged,” he said solemnly.
-The nurse came closer to catch me if I fainted.
-I didn’t, but I was stunned.
+I was stunned.
 I struggled to stay calm and clear-headed.
 When I had lymphoma in my neck ten years ago, it hadn’t hurt.
 But what else but lymphoma could cause lymph nodes to enlarge so quickly?
 The doctor frowned.
 “You’re awfully calm about this.”

 “What good will it do to get upset?”
 I shrugged to hide my feelings.
 “I’ve always known the lymphoma could come back.”
 Of course, I was upset!
 I wanted to scream!
 I felt betrayed by my own body.
 It was especially cruel that it happened so soon after having perfect bloodwork.